Sunday afternoon

 When traveling in Vietnam, you can still hear French embedded in every-day culture:

 fork (fut-xet) , suit (com-plet) and tie (ca-ra-vat).
-Apparently they just went with the phoneticized versions for lack of dynamic equivalents in French Colonial era or literal translation, such as “Hop Dem” (Boite de Nuit).
+Apparently, they just use the phoneticized versions for lack of dynamic equivalents and use literal translation, such as “Hop Dem” (Boite de Nuit) as last resort.

 Some old hands can still carry a tune or two in French.
 From the music of Christophe to Art Sullivan, from Dalida to Charles Aznavour.

-Ask anyone from the older generation, they will tell you they know Alain Delon, Catherine Deneuvre , Jean Paul Belmondo and Brigitte Bardot.
+Ask anyone from the older generation, they will tell you they know Alain Delon, Catherine Deneuve, Jean Paul Belmondo and Brigitte Bardot.

-And you should listen over an iced-coffee with condense milk (cafe au lait).
-You see, it’s there, the French imprints in gastronomy and architectures (Notre Dame Cathedral), traffic cop stations at street corners, and the ambivalent tie (a rare thing given its tropical climate).
+And you should listen over cafe au lait.
+You find French imprints in gastronomy and architecture (Notre Dame Cathedral), traffic cop stations and the ambivalent tie (a rare thing given its tropical climate).

-The older scholars are still conversant in French.
-Their worn-out La Rousse copies testify to that.
+Older scholars are still conversant in French.
+Their worn-out La Rousse copies testify to that (or as Cuban classic Detroit cars – relics of the island’s past).

-Chances are they still have a beret lying around (up North, or in Dalat).
+Chances are they still have a beret laying around (up North, or in Dalat).

-Old Time-and-Life pictures still show French officers smoking in Hotel Continental and Caravelle in the late 50’s (in shorts).
+Old Time-and-Life pictures show French officers smoking in Hotel Continental and Caravelle in the late 50’s (in shorts).
+It was also featured as a set in The Quiet American.

-Vietel won and carried out the Haiti Telecom contract despite the quake.
+Vietel won the Haiti Telecom contract despite the quake.
 The thing they have in common: speak French as former fellow colonies.
+Lately, France tries to compensate for its colonial “sin” 200 years late.

 Speaking of history.
-Madame Nhu (the title says it all) was overexerting her derivative power with her bad PR comments (they can barbecue themselves all they want, nobody asked them to) about the burning monks.
-She once had been tutored by her soon-to-be husband presumably in French.
+Madame Nhu (the title says it all) was overexerting her derivative power with bad PR comments (they can barbecue themselves all they want; nobody asked them to) about the burning monks.
+She once had been tutored by her soon-to-be husband presumably in French and in Dalat where the last King’s Imperial Villa was located.

 A friend told me I should try to make it to Paris before dying.
-Apparently, Paris is our new Rome and Mecca (it’s still among the top ten tourist destinations despite the recession).
-Even the hyper-savers in China couldn’t help spending an average of $1800 there for shopping at Capitalism temples.
+Apparently, Paris is our new Rome and Mecca (it’s still among the top ten despite the recession).
+Even the hyper-savers in China couldn’t help spending an average of $1800 there for shopping at Capitalist temple.
+When Paris sizzles!

-Since they arrived in tour bus, their schedules weren’t allowed for sitting down dinner.
+Since they arrived on tour bus, their schedules barely allowed for sitting down dinner.
 Just shop (although both the Chinese and the French love cuisine).

 And if I can’t do it, a trip to my local supermarket will do.
 There, I get my French Roast coffee, and a baguette plus cheese (La Vache qui rit).